schrankf/APTOS2019_blindness_detection/docs/report.md

 ### Metrics

 To evaluate the network's performance of this multi-class classification problem, I use the precision, recall, and cohen's kappa metric.
-For the provide definitions, I will use TP for true positives, FP for false positives, TN for true negatives, and FN for false negatives.
+For the definitions below, I will use TP for true positives, FP for false positives, TN for true negatives, and FN for false negatives.

 Precision answers, what proportion of positive identifications are actually correct.
 It is defined as:
 \begin{equation}
 precision = \frac{TP}{TP + FP}
 \end{equation}

-In contrast, Recall gives you what proportion of actual positives was identified correctly by:
+Recall gives you what proportion of actual positives was identified correctly by:
 \begin{equation}
 recall = \frac{TP}{TP + FN}
 \end{equation}